alseekford/MonteCarloSimulation_DS5100/README.md

 ```
 Note: all die passed do NOT need to be the same, but similar (i.e. same number of faces)

-To roll each die 3 times:
+To roll each ball 3 times:
 ```python
 >>> magic_game.play(3)
 ```